mdwelsh/mdwelsh.github.io/astro/src/content/pages/projects.md

 after the company pivoted into a very different space in early 2024, but I am continuing to work in this space.

+## Podverse - AI superpowers for podcasters

+I built [Podverse](https://podverse.ai), a site that automates the process of generating transcripts, summaries, and AI chatbots from podcasts.

+I listen to a ton of podcasts, but it's frustrating to find relevant episodes, or even content that I had listened to previously.
+I also know that podcasters want to take advantage of the latest AI tech to connect with and expand their audience, but they're not usually equipped to bring all the pieces together.
+I wanted to build a complete, end-to-end solution for podcasters that is easy to use.

+All you have to do is provide your RSS feed URL, and Podverse does the rest — automatically ingesting new episodes as you release them, generating transcripts and summaries, identifying speakers, and populating a custom chatbot that knows about all of the content of your podcast.

 ## Optimizing ML models for deployment

 I worked at both [OctoML](https://octoml.ai) and